emmas2210/Billiard/README.md

 ## Installation

 To install the package, you need to use the package manager pip.
 Here is the command line.
-'pip install billiard_module
+'pip install billiard_module'

 ## Contributors: